mocobeta/janome/docs/en/index.rst

 Memory-mapped file support (v0.3.3+)
 ----------------------------------------

-If 'mmap=True' option is given to Tokenizer.__init__(), dictionary entries are not loaded to process space but searched through memory-mapped file.
+If ``mmap=True`` option is given to Tokenizer.__init__(), dictionary entries are not loaded to process space but searched through memory-mapped file.

 Use janome from the command-line (v0.2.6+, Lunux/Mac only)
 ----------------------------------------------------------

-Janome has executable built-in script 'janome' for command-line usage. (currently for Lunux/Mac only... patches are welcome!)
+Janome has executable built-in script "janome" for command-line usage. (currently for Lunux/Mac only... patches are welcome!)

 It reads a sentence at a time from standard input and outputs the analysis result.
 To see supported options, type "janome -h".